burkhard154/makestudio/README.md

 ## What are the differences to other Build tools? ##

 The original idea for makestudio was born during multiple installations of the Delphi IDE.
 Many packages had to be compiled and registered which took a lot of time.
 The first version for automated setup of the Delphi IDE was created and saved a lot of work and time.
-This is the case today until Delphi version 10.3 and within 2020 10.4.
+This is still the case today until Delphi version 10.3 and within 2020 10.4.

 In the following years makestudio developed into a comfortable open source build tool for Windows projects.
 With focus not only on Delphi.